 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Leftover Scottish potato soup is best stored within the refrigerator for up to 3 days.
+- Leftover soup is best stored within the refrigerator for up to 3 days.

 - Reheat in a saucepan, simmering for a few minutes, until piping hot throughout.
 Or reheat in a microwave until piping hot.

-- To stretch one portion into two simply add extra water or veggie stock.
-Or some plant milk to create a creamy potato soup.
+- To stretch one portion of leftover soup into two, simply add extra vegetable stock.
+Or some milk to create a creamy potato soup.

 - Any potato is fine for potato soup but some potato varieties may hold up better during simmering [such as new/baby or Charlotte potatoes] and others may fall apart [such as those types of potatoes that make great mashed potatoes], but its no matter as the soup will be delicious regardless.
 So just use whatever potatoes you have access to.